-Audit / Assignment Court
+Before Your Trial: Audit/Assignment Court

-Before your trial, you may be required to go to an Audit/Assignment Court.
+Prior to trial you may be required to go to an Audit/Assignment Court.
 Here, a judge will confirm how the trial will proceed.
 This includes whether the trial will be heard remotely, in-person or a combination of remote/in-person, whether the relevant documents have been filed and to identify important dates and times, including the number of days that are required for the trial.
-You will also be required to discuss the documents that you would like to submit for trial.

-Getting Ready for Trial
+Before Your Trial: Getting Ready for Trial